VirtoCommerce/vc-module-price-export-import/docs/index.md

 ## Business scenarios
-* I need to export two pricelists to make comparing.
+* I need to export prices from two pricelists to make comparing.
 * I need to change multiple prices in the price list of few hundreds of records in the price list of thousands of records.
 * I need to make a bulk price update (+5% for everything) for a price list of thousands of records.
 * I need to add prices for a batch of new products added to the catalog.